FranCamargo/JavaScript_Practicing/README.md

-This a in construction repository for the exercises of JavaScript, they are simple and starting by setting the JavaScript into html structure and they go till some exercises already in the JavaScript sheet.
+This repository is under construction and contains JavaScript exercises.
+The exercises start with embedding JavaScript into the HTML structure and progress to more advanced tasks, including exercises in the standalone JavaScript file.